LoadStringA function (winuser.h)

 The identifier of the string to be loaded.

 The size of the buffer, in characters.
 The string is truncated and null-terminated if it is longer than the number of characters specified.
-If this parameter is 0, then lpBuffer receives a read-only pointer to the string resource itself.
+This parameter may not be zero.

 To get extended error information, call GetLastError.

 Unlike the LoadStringW function, the LoadStringA function does not support passing a value of zero for cchBufferMax.
 Doing so will corrupt memory.

 TCHAR szBuffer, then sizeof(szBuffer) gives the size of the buffer in bytes, which could lead to a buffer overflow for the Unicode version of the function.
 Buffer overflow situations are the cause of many security problems in applications.
 In this case, using

 sizeof(szBuffer)/sizeof(szBuffer)would give the proper size of the buffer.